Frequently Asked Questions

 Q: Do I have to take my instrument or color guard equipment home every day?

 A: No. Only on weekends, officially.
 But… in order for the program to continually improve, each student must practice his or her instrument or piece of equipment on a daily basis.
 Just as math, English, and science homework is done daily, practice on the instruments and equipment is also necessary.
 We suggest that a minimum of 15 minutes a day of focused practice time be allotted for each student, in order that the student continue to progress at a consistent level.
 (See our Syllabus located in the “Forms/Docs” area of this website for further information on this topic.)

 Q: Can I be involved in athletics and still participate in the program?

 A: The Los Osos Band, Orchestra & Color Guard Program is proud to have within its ranks members of nearly every athletic activity on the Los Osos Campus.
 Those students who choose to divide themselves between a variety of activities must be aware of the necessity of balancing their time in an effective way.
 This means that the basic standard of maintaining a 2.0 GPA must be upheld in addition to giving full effort toward the band or color guard activity.
 Students who divide their time between band or color guard and athletics must understand that they will not be permitted to miss any performances; however, flexibility with rehearsals and athletic practices can be prearranged with the Director.

 Q: Is fundraising involved?

-A: Our program will never deny anyone the opportunity to participate in our organization based upon their financial contributions.
-However, each student is asked to “pull their own weight” and donate/fund raise their share.
+A: Our program will never deny anyone the opportunity to participate in our organization based upon their ability to make financial contributions.
+However, each student is asked to donate/fundraise.
 There are many fundraising opportunities available for those who seek it.
 Please see the “Fundraising” page of our website for more information.